oh2mp/esp_1wire_influxdb/README.md

 By default the software assumes that there are maximum 8 sensors, but this can be changed from the code, see row `#define MAX_SENSORS 8`

+## Sending to your InfluxDB
+Both onboard leds are lit when the sofware is sending data.
+Quite lot of information is sent also to the serial line, so you can test it with the serial monitor of Arduino IDE.

 ## Portal mode
 When your board is in portal mode, it blinks both onboard LEDs.
 Take your phone and connect to WiFi network **ESP8266 1WIRE** and accept that there's no internet connection etc.